RamSailopal/YottaDB-dashboard/README.md

 1. Install Oracle Virtual Box - https://www.virtualbox.org/wiki/Downloads
 2. Install Hashicorp Vagrant - https://www.vagrantup.com/downloads
-3. Create a new directory in the Vagrant installation directory
+3. Create a new directory in the Vagrant installation directory (**C:\HashiCorp** on Windows **/opt/vagrant** on Linux)
-4. Create a file called **Vagrantfile** and copy and paste the contents from https://raw.githubusercontent.com/RamSailopal/YottaDB-dashboard/main/Vagrant/Vagrantfile
+4. Create a file in the new directory called **Vagrantfile** and copy and paste the contents from https://raw.githubusercontent.com/RamSailopal/YottaDB-dashboard/main/Vagrant/Vagrantfile
-5. Issue the command **vagrant up**
+5. Issue the command **vagrant up** from the Linux command line/Windows command prompt/Powershell prompt from within this directory